smartSenseSolutions/ProfilePercentageView/README.md

 # ProfilePercentageView

-It is Profile Percentage View developed in Kotlin.
+It is Profile Image View with percentagebar developed in Kotlin.
 It Highly customized view that offers multiple attributes to create a Percentage View based on your requirements.

 ## Demo